peterb12/A-Tour-Of-Haskell/Week4.md

 Now comes the fun part.
 This might be confusing, but once you figure it out it can be very useful.

 Functions in Haskell can be passed around just like values.
 What I mean by this, is that you can use a function as an argument to another function, or return a function as a result from a function.
-(Add detail, explanation here.
-This NEEDS an example, and I don't know enough to come up with one)

 Take a look at your `multByFives`, and your `addOnes` functions, and your `convertDNA` functions.
 All of these functions take a list with some item type `a` and apply some transformation to each item in the list, using some function `(a -> b)`, to turn the whole list into a list of type `b`. `addOnes` adds one to each value, `multByFives` multiplies each value, and `convertDNA` matches each char to its complement.
 (It's possible for types `a` and `b` to be the same, but they don't have to be - for `multByFives` and `addOnes`, both `a` and `b` are `Int`s, but for `pg13Attendees`, `a` is an `Int` and `b` is a `Bool`.)